Links

 Passing dynamic auth token

-After the login call is succeeded, ensure you save the authentication token in a local state variable (with Persisted -> True).
+After the login call is succeeded, ensure you save the authentication token in an app state variable (with Persisted -> True).
 Check the visuals below:

-• Select the Variables tab and create a new variable with the same name you provided inside the brackets.
-This will be used to pass the token value from the local state variable to the API call.
+3. Select the Variables tab and create a new variable with the same name you provided inside the brackets.
+This will be used to pass the token value from the app state variable to the API call.

-Now from the API call (that requires an authentication token), pass the token value from the local state variable.
+Now from the API call (that requires an authentication token), pass the token value from the app state variable.

 Accessing response headers